telerik/winforms-docs/pivotgrid/exporting-data/spread-export.md

 ![pivotgrid-export-srpead-export 001](images/pivotgrid-export-srpead-export001.png)

->note The spread export functionality is located in the __TelerikExport.dll__ assembly.You need to include the following namespace in order to access the types contained in TelerikExport:
+>tip The spread export functionality is located in the __TelerikExport.dll__ assembly.You need to include the following namespace in order to access the types contained in TelerikExport:
 * Telerik.WinControls.TelerikExport
 >